KDaiyan/Pixel-Slash/README.md

 - Run `installer_win.bat`
 - Run `run.bat`

+## Controls
+- W, A, S, D are used for movement
+- Space is jump
+- M is attack

 ## Disclaimer
-I do not claim ownership of any of the assets used in this project.
+I do not claim ownership of the assets used in this project.
 They belong to their rightful owners.

 ## License
 This program is free to use under the MIT License and can be used, modified, and redistributed without permission.